 Public Registry:

-Access a vast library of community and official modules.
+source = "hashicorp/vpc/aws"This gets you a big library of community and official modules.

 Private Registry: